-The Board of Directors, as well as the Head of Risk Department, monitor the reporting requirements and have policies and procedures in place to help meet the specific regulatory requirements.
+The Board of Directors, as well as the Risk Manager, monitor the reporting requirements and have policies and procedures in place to help meet the specific regulatory requirements.
 This is achieved through the preparation of accounts to monitor the financial and capital position of the Company.